lightningd/plugins/README.md

  - A plugin can be written in any programming language, as it interacts with `lightningd` purely using stdin/stdout pipes.

-Alternatively, especially when you use multiple plugins, you can copy or symlink all plugins into your `lightningd` installation's `./plugins` directory.
+### Automatic plugin initialization

-In this case `lightningd` will start all executables it finds in this directory as a plugin on startup.
+Alternatively, especially when you use multiple plugins, you can copy or symlink all plugin directories into your `~/.lightning/plugins` directory.
+The daemon will load each executeable it finds in sub-directories as a plugin.
 In this case you don't need to manage all the `--plugin=...` parameters.
-Note: The `pay` plugin also resides here.

 ### Pylightning